NikolasHars/NikolasHars.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: M.Sc. student @ <a href='https://ethz.ch/en.html'>ETH Zurich</a> in <a href='https://ethz.ch/en/studies/master/degree-programmes/engineering-sciences/electrical-engineering-and-information-technology.html'>Electrical Engineering Information Technology</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_picture.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello there!
+I'm a Master's student at [ETH Zurich](https://ethz.ch/en.html) in Electrical Engineering and Information Technology with **strong software development background**, deeply passionate about `Computer Vision` and `Deep Learning`, specifically focused on enhancing perception and understanding for autonomous vehicles.

+In my research journey, I've gained hands-on expertise in `Multiple-Object Tracking`, `Object Detection`, [Monocular Depth Estimation](https://doi.org/10.48550/arXiv.2401.03771), and worked on innovative projects involving generalizable Signed Distance Function (SDF) networks, Neural Radiance Fields (NeRFs), and stepped into the realm of Reinforcement Learning (RL).
+I've also explored the exciting intersection of Computer Vision and Natural Language Processing (NLP) using models like [CLIP](https://doi.org/10.48550/arXiv.2306.02329).

+Currently, I'm doing a full-time internship at [Aegis Rider](https://aegisrider.com/), where we utilize `Augmented Reality (AR)` and cutting-edge technologies to increase safety for motorcycle riders through innovative solutions.

+Beyond academia and work, I find joy in cycling, bouldering, and collaborative cooking evenings with friends, where I take pleasure in exploring diverse recipes from various cultures.